immersive-web/anchors/explainer.md

 Two examples where Anchors might update as real-world understanding improves are:

 1. The system gains a more precise understanding of where a physical object is, which affects the pose created relative to it.
 For example, if a pose was created relative to a plane perceived at 1m above the floor, and as the user moves around the system refines this estimate to being 0.95m above the floor, then the Anchor pose will be updated;
 1. The system shifts the world coordinate system used to specify the camera location.
-For example, if a pose was created (relative to the physical world, or to the camera) such that the world position is (1,1,1), and the system subsequently shifts it's world coordiantes such that the position that was formerly (1,1,1) is now (0.75,1,1), then the Anchor pose must be updated accordingly.
+For example, if a pose was created (relative to the physical world, or to the camera) such that the world position is (1,1,1), and the system subsequently shifts its world coordiantes such that the position that was formerly (1,1,1) is now (0.75,1,1), then the Anchor pose must be updated accordingly.

 # Possible API Considerations